vaquarkhan/microservices-recipes-a-free-gitbook/reference/bibliography.md

 ## Additional Reading Recommendations

-For readers interested in deepening their understanding of specific topics covered in this book, we recommend focusing on the following areas:
+For readers interested in deepening their understanding of specific topics covered in this book, I recommend focusing on the following areas:

 ### For Beginners
 - Start with Newman's "Building Microservices" (Item 1)